 - The alternate but similar verb δεσμεω (desmeo), also meaning to apply bonds or imprison (Luke 8:29 only).
 From this verb comes:

 - The noun δεσμιος (desmios), meaning a bound one, a prisoner.
 And note that in the old world imprisonment was not a form of punishment; one was thrown in prison in order to wait one's trial during which one was either acquitted or else punished with a fine, torture, forced labor, exile or death.
 Only on rare occasions would a person be bound — perhaps to protect others from his violent outbursts (Mark 5:3).
 This word is used 16 times, see full concordance, and is equivalent with the noun δεσμωτης (desmotes), see below.

-- Together with the noun φυλαξ (phulax), meaning keeper: the noun δεσμοφυλαξ (desmophulax), meaning prison-keeper or warden (Acts 16:23, 16:27 and 16:36 only).
+- Together with the noun φυλαξ (phulax), meaning keeper, from the verb φυλασσω (phulasso), to ward or guard: the noun δεσμοφυλαξ (desmophulax), meaning prison-keeper or warden (Acts 16:23, 16:27 and 16:36 only).
 In the classical world, a prison was a holding pen where to-be-tried people were held.
 Since these suspects might be guilty of a crime punishable by death, letting any prisoner escape translated to a death sentence to the prison-keeper.

 - The noun δεσμωτηριον (desmoterion), meaning a prison or place of bondage: a place where suspects awaited their trial.
 This word is used 4 times; see full concordance.